Wednesday, December 15, 2021

-Any student receiving financial aid that will reduce the account to $300 or lower, is responsible for cancelling his/her registration by dropping all courses before the close of registration of the term registered.
+Any student receiving financial aid that will reduce the account balance to $300 or lower, is responsible for cancelling his/her registration by dropping all courses prior to the close of registration for the term registered.

-Before the close of registration – 100% tuition and fees charged
+Before registration ends – 100% of tuition and fees charged

-*Livetext fee and licensing fees are non-refundable once registration is closed
+*All licensing fees are non-refundable once registration closes.

-Whenever a student must drop because a course was cancelled or rescheduled at another time by the university, or because the student was advised to enroll in a course in which he or she was ineligible, a credit adjustment will be made for the dropped course.
-No credit adjustment will be made when a student drops a class for any other reason once registration has closed.
+Whenever a student must reduce the number of courses because a course was cancelled, or rescheduled at another time, or because the student was advised to enroll in a course in which he or she was ineligible, a full credit adjustment will be made for the hours dropped.

-For questions regarding the above credit adjustment policy, contact the Fee Collection Center at 985.448.4058.
+For questions regarding the above refund policy, contact the Fee Collection Center at 985-448-4058.